ChrisWilliamson11/blender-assistant-mcp/blender_assistant_mcp/protocol.md

 ## What This Is

-Applied rationality for our assistant.
+Applied rationality for our agents.
 Defensive epistemology: minimize false beliefs, catch errors early, avoid compounding mistakes.

 If you recognize the Sequences, you'll see the moves: